What is a Dram Shop Claim?

 Bars/restaurants make their money selling alcohol.
 If they are going to profit from alcohol, safety should be the first priority.
 Bars/restaurants, however, are motivated to break the rules and frequently do by encouraging excessive drinking.

 Social hosts also need to remain extra vigilant to ensure that underage guests are not served alcohol.
-Under the law, a social host who provides alcohol to a minor shares responsibility for the severe injuries and/or death that the drunk minor causes.
+Under the law, a social host who provides alcohol to a minor shares responsibility for the severe injuries/death that the drunk minor causes.

 Our aggressive dram shop liability lawyers help the injured seek damages that may take the form of financial compensation: